-Once you’re in the office you will most likely be assigned to shadow a full-time member of staff as they work on stories.
+You will most likely be assigned to shadow a full-time member of staff as they work on stories.
 The pace will vary according to how regularly a newspaper publishes.
 You may find yourself ignored somewhat on a daily as everyone scrambles to meet the deadline at the end of the day, but the work will be more challenging.
 A weekly will mean you get more in-depth advice from staff, but you won’t get the same news experience.
 As a general rule you’ll move onto researching (with sources) and double-checking quotes with people before they unleash you on stories.

-It’s common for vox pops to be handed down to interns and work experience students in the office.
+It’s common for vox pops to be handed down to interns and work experience students.
 A vox pop requires you to ask as many people as possible the same questions on a single topic.
 This is the job that no one wants to do, but it is great for the readers, measures general public sentiment on current affairs and is a great way to hone interviewing skills.
 Suck it up, don’t be timid and go back with as much as you can get to make an impression.

 From there you may move on to writing your own stories.
 Chances are many will be press releases which you will reshuffle and combine with information gleaned from telephone interviews and phone calls.
 This shouldn’t devalue the experience and you’ll get a few bylines at the end of the day to show future employers.

 Work experience tasks will be very nearly the same as for local newspapers, although the ratio of shadowing to practical work will vary greatly from location to location.
-In addition to the research and vox pops (staples of journalism work experience), expect to learn how to write cues and use software such as cool edit or adobe audition.
+In addition to the research and vox pops (staples of journalism work experience), expect to learn how to write cues and use software such as Cool Edit or Adobe Audition.

 The sad fact is that small newspapers and local organisations don’t have much of a budget or a need for work experience students, which can lead to a dearth of paid positions.
-To understand the situation fully, make sure you check out: TARGETjobs work experience and internships advice.
+To understand the situation fully, make sure you check out: TARGETjobs’ work experience and internships advice.

 The upside of a lack of established experience programmes is that you may have more freedom to pick and choose how much work you do.
 Staff are normally too busy trying to get the daily publication/show out, so it will be your responsibility to ask for work while you’re there.
-Major placement schemes, national and local, will normally offer you anything between travel expenses to an average first job wage.
+Work placement schemes, national and local, will normally offer you anything from travel expenses to an average first job wage.

 On a local newspaper you may be able to negotiate which days you go in and how often.
-This means you could minimise your work experience to a single day a week, for example, and could combine it with paid work.
+This means you could minimise your work experience to a single day each week, for example, and could combine it with paid work.